Prepare to Engage

 - Time management becomes more important throughout the program.
 As the program progresses, you will find yourself balancing more responsibilities.
 For example, in Mod 4, you’ll continue learning some technical content while simultaneously searching for your first software developer job.

 Mod 0 is short and fast!
 That may lead us to believe we don’t have much time to manage, so we shouldn’t worry about it.
 But, every minute matters, even more so when it is so fast-paced.

 - Consider what you are currently using for a calendaring tool.
 If you don't have anything, Google Calendar is a great place to start.

-- Using the Trello board as a guide, create calendar events for the rest of the work left in Mod 0 to map out how your time might be used the rest of this week.
-We know you don't know how long something will take.
-Start with 1-2 hours for each assignment and you can always adjust.
+- Using the Mod 0 Site as a guide, create calendar events for the rest of the work left in Mod 0 to map out how your time might be used the rest of this week.
+We know you don't know how long something will take so just start with 1-2 hours for each assignment and you can always adjust.
 Remember, your calendar is a living document.